solidi/hl-mods/workspace/redist/readme.txt

     - "maxpack" - drop all weapons and ammo in play (mp only!)
     - "megarun" - run faster than normal
     - "mirror" - mirror, mirror on the wall
+    - "napkinstory" - the legend reduced to two words
     - "noclip" - fly through walls
     - "noreload" - no one can reload
     - "notify" - interrupt players with annoying chat notifications